 Mrs. Haines obtained her Master’s of Special Education from Marshall University in 2005.
 She has over 12 years of experience working with individuals with disabilities across myriad settings including residential programs, emergency shelters, mental health centers, public and private schools, and clients’ homes.
 Additionally, she has over 9 years experience working with individuals with Autism Spectrum Disorder using Applied Behavioral Analysis.
 She is passionate about fusing the rigor of behaviorism with the compassion and collaboration of team work.
 Julia has one son, Chandler, a sophomore at WVU; and a Miniature Dachshund, Gracie Mae.

-Rebecca Hansen, Ed.D., is the Program Coordinator for the West Virginia Autism Training Center’s College Program for Students with Autism Spectrum Disorder.
+Rebecca Hansen, Ed.D., is the Director of Campus-Based Services for the West Virginia Autism Training Center’s College Program for Students with Autism Spectrum Disorder.
 Dr. Hansen’s dissertation research focused on understanding employment preparedness needs for college students with Asperger’s Disorder.
 Her area of emphasis is in student affairs issues within higher education, with specific interest in issues related to access and comprehensive supports for students with Autism Spectrum Disorder.
 Dr. Hansen holds an undergraduate degree in Biology and a master’s degree in Student Affairs Counseling.
 She has provided individualized and person-centered supports for students with ASD at Marshall University for over ten years.

 Dr. Jim Harris is the Associate Director of Training at the West Virginia Autism Training Center located at Marshall University.
 Jim’s focus at the WV ATC is the improvement and expansion of services ranging for in-home programs to national partnerships.
 Jim has presented at a variety of conferences from the local to the international levels on such topics as behavioral intervention, parenting, positive behavior support, trauma-informed care, organizational change, and many more.
 He has worked with children and families throughout his career as an early interventionist, parent educator, educational consultant, and behavioral health therapist.
 He has worked with a variety of public and private entities including the Fred Rogers Company, United States Department of Education, the United States Department of Justice, and many more.